CurrencyCloud/currencycloud-swagger/data/local/pages/integration-guides/sca_sponsored_api_payments.md

 ## Step 2: Validate the Payment
 Before initiating a payment, call the [Validate Payment](/api-reference/#validate-payment) endpoint, passing the payment details.

 If Currencycloud is responsible for onboarding your customers, you may include the optional `x-sca-to-authenticated-user` header.
 Setting this to true will send the OTP to the authenticated user instead of your customer.

 Note: If you set the `x-sca-to-authenticated-user` header to true but your account is not configured for Currencycloud-led onboarding, the API request will be rejected with an error.

-If the payment passes the validation and you are in-scope for SCA then your customer will receive a OTP via SMS to their phone which is valid for 10 minutes.
+If the payment passes the validation and you are in-scope for SCA then a OTP will be sent via SMS and is valid for 10 minutes.
 The response object will contain the following headers:

 | **Header Name** | **Description**|